TinusgragLin/slices-2020-march-to-june/ml-note/Machine-Learning-Note-1.md

 - $k$-fold Cross Validation\
   If you have a relatively small dataset, using the method above might end up having a unacceptably small training set.
 There is another method called $k$-fold cross validation.

-  The basic idea is that first randomly divide your dataset into $k$(usually $10$) pieces, hold out one of the $k$ sub dataset, train you model on the rest and compute the predicting error on the held-out sub dataset and again pick out another sub dataset, train on the rest and compute the error on the picked-out dataset.
+  The basic idea is that first randomly divide your dataset into $k$(usually $10$) pieces, hold out one of the $k$ sub datasets, train you model on the rest and compute the predicting error on the held-out sub dataset and again pick out another sub dataset, train on the rest and compute the error on the picked-out dataset.
 Do this $k$ times in total and compute the average error.

   Then you can again adjust the model and hyper parameters until the average error is reasonably low.